grafana/agent/docs/sources/flow/getting-started/opentelemetry-to-lgtm-stack.md

   Grafana Agent Flow.
 * Identify where Grafana Agent Flow will write received telemetry data.
 * Be familiar with the concept of [Components][] in Grafana Agent Flow.
+* Complete the [Collect open telemetry data][] getting started guide.

+[Collect open telemetry data]: {{< relref "./collect-opentelemetry-data.md" >}}

 [Components]: {{< relref "../concepts/components.md" >}}

 ## The Pipeline

-We start with the config from the previous guide:
+You can start with the Grafana Agent Flow configuration you created in the previous getting started guide:

 ```river
 otelcol.receiver.otlp "example" {